XraySpectroscopy/xafsorg/docs/tutorials.rst

   * `Introduction to XAFS`_ from Yaning Xie, Senior Researcher at Beijing Synchrotron Radiation Facility (BSRF) and Institute of High Energy Physics, Beijing, China.

-Information on Specific Topics in XAFS

-   * Information about various sample-related distortions to measured XAS data, and how to avoid them (move to experiment)
-   * What information should be reported in your manuscirpt with XAFS Analysis? (move?)

 Books
 ---------------------